BRdhanani/Gutenberg-Block-Development-Demo/README.md

 ```
 npm init
 ```
-After running above command it will prompt some question.
+After running above command it will prompt some questions.
 Answer all the questions and that's it .
 You have successfully generated your packge.json file.
 You can see it inside your theme's root directory.

 ## Install NPM
- Move to your theme's root direcoty and run following command.
+ Move to your theme's root directory and run following command.
 ```
 npm install
 ```